History

 100 Books to Read

 Underpinning each unit of work is a core body of knowledge that is systematically taught, revised and revisited at distance to ensure that learning is committed to long-term memory.
-As historians, children will constantly revisit these five key disciplinary concepts:
+As historians, children will constantly revisit these five key second-order concepts:

 • chronology and narrating the past;